RWTH-EBC/AixWeather/Joss_Paper/paper.md

 weather data converter to cover the needs of its users, again only supporting the .epw format.
 There exist only limited tools for importing and converting real, historic or forecast, weather data to building energy simulation formats.
-The same holds true for Test Reference Years (TRY) from the german weather service (DWD).
+The same holds true for Test Reference Years (TRY) from the German weather service (DWD).
 Also, there is a lack of tools supporting conversions to the ReaderTMY3 format.
 The ReaderTMY3 is a modelica model of the well established open source library Buildings [@WetterZuoNouiduiPang.2014].